BidMyListing

 7. The Tax Forms

-What Should the Seller Bring on Closing Day?
+What Should the Seller Bring On Closing Day?

-3. Any outstanding utility bills.
+3. Any outstanding utility bills

-4. Receipt of repairs made.
+4. Receipt of repairs made

-How to Make Closing Day Come Even Faster.
+How to Make Closing Day Come Even Faster

 How Long After Closing Date Will Seller Receive Money?

-1. What is Wet Funding?
+1. What Is Wet Funding?

-2. What is Dry Funding?
+2. What Is Dry Funding?

-The funds in a dry funding state are not transferred on the closing day in dry funding states.
-Instead, the buyer's lender sends the funds to the seller's escrow account after the closing documents have been reviewed and approved.
+The funds in a dry funding state do not transfer on the closing day.
+Instead, the buyer's lender sends the funds to the seller's escrow account after reviewing and approving the closing documents.
 The time it takes to receive payment in dry funding states depends on the efficiency of the escrow company, the buyer's lender, and any other parties involved in the transaction.

 How Can You Get Paid When You Sell Your Home?